 - Typically, if you did the AT in 6 mos, you will finish the PCT in 5 mos.
 If you did the AT in 5 mos, you will finish the PCT in 4 mos

-- Or to put it another way, you tend to do five miles per day more on your overall average on the PCT than the AT.
-A person who averaged 15-20 MPD on the AT will typically average 20-25 MPD on the PCT
+- Or to put it another way, you tend to do five miles per day more on your hiking days on the PCT than the AT.
+A person who averaged 15-20 MPD hiking on the AT will typically average 20-25 MPD on the PCT.

 - Miles per day typically goes up after the High Sierra

 Most aspiring thru-hikers of the PCT have a few key concerns.
 Typically they involve desert hiking (sun exposure, heat, water situation), travel through the High Sierras (ice axe use, bear canister regulations, snow field travel) and re-supply.

 Hiking in the desert is something new for most PCT thru-hikers.
 Water can be scarce, the heat is intense, the feet often swell up and it is an environment alien to those used to the “Long Green Tunnel” of the AT.
 In brief, in the desert section of the PCT:

 - Water is very important.
 Pay attention to the PCT Data Book or similar resources!
 I highlighted all the water sources in bright yellow.
 I found one liter of water for every five miles of hiking was how much I drank.
 YMMV.